etw3gh/dinesafe/README.md

 Apparently only Peel, Toronto and Waterloo know the future is now.
 TODO: send smoke signals to other regions

+Ottawa
+---
+The City of Ottawa has decided to release the data in CSV format *and* make it available as an API, which is a first in Canada.

+Still working on figuring all this out.
+Check the ottawa branch on the repo: https://github.com/openciti/dinesafe/tree/ottawa

+Thanks to Project Manager Ryan Furuness for doing it right.

 Dinesafe (Toronto)
 ---
 Available as an XML file updated on a Monday morning early each month.